☰ open navigation sidebar

 • Engage with use cases demonstrating real-world technology integration in nuclear environments

-Participants will be encouraged to identify immediate steps that can be taken to strengthen cybersecurity programmes and mitigate cyber threats in their organisations and countries.
+Participants were encouraged to identify immediate steps that can be taken to strengthen cybersecurity programmes and mitigate cyber threats in their organisations and countries.

 Audience